Getting Started

 Google has a great [guide](https://cloud.google.com/resource-manager/docs/creating-managing-projects) on how to do this.

-to GCPKubails assumes that you are already authenticated to GCP using gcloud
+Kubails assumes that you are already authenticated to GCP using `gcloud`.

 To do so, just run the following: